-A tugger cart system is a group of connected ground-level, heavy-duty carts on casters that carry material from Point A to Point B while being pulled (or “tugged) by a tugger vehicle.
-This “system” allows a large number of materials to be moved in a forward, single-line fashion, thus producing the need for just one trip with multiple deliveries.
-Implementing tugger cart systems can optimize material flow by decreasing delivery inefficiencies, controlling inventory and even improving safety.
+A tugger cart system is a group of connected ground-level, heavy-duty carts on casters that carry material from Point A to Point B while being pulled (or “tugged) with a tugger vehicle.
+This “system” allows a large batch of materials to be moved in a forward, single-line fashion, thus producing the need for just one trip with multiple deliveries.
+Implementing tugger cart systems can optimize material flow by decreasing delivery inefficiencies, controlling inventory, and even improving safety.

 This process also allows more control of inventory.
 A facility using a tugger cart system can move the precise amount of materials needed for that specific assembly instead of taking up lineside space with multiple containers.
 This lean technique reduces unnecessary material in the workspace which, in turn, prevents assembly errors while tracking material quality.